jaikarnyu/memfault-assignment/README.md

    - **Why Picked**: Docker is a platform used to containerize applications, ensuring that they run consistently across different environments.
 It simplifies deployment, scaling, and management of the application, promoting DevOps best practices.
    - **Experience Level**: 3+ years of experience.

-Certainly!
-Here's a rewritten and more detailed version of the provided TODOs for inclusion in the README or development documentation:

 ### TODOs / Future Improvements